matthewsaxsma/matthewsaxsma/README.md

-<h1> Hey, I’m Matthew.
+<h1> Hey👋, I’m Matthew.
 I am going to be a third year PhD student in the psychology department at the University of Illinois at Urbana-Champaign. </h1>

 <h2>How to reach me:
   <p>email: msaxsma2@illinois.edu </p>